FrandSX/sxtools-blender/README.md

 ### PBR Materials
 Clicking Apply on a material will fill the current layer with the material color, and fill the Metallic and Smoothness/Roughness UV channels with the respective values.

-### Crease Edges
+### Creasing
 Allows for quick editing of edge creases, particularly useful with a subdivision and an edge split modifier.
+Shift-click on any of the crease buttons to select the edges of respective crease level.

+### Modifiers
+Contains settings for SX Tools default modifier stack.
+Max creases can be selected to be Smooth/Sharp/Beveled, with the default being Beveled.
+Currently beveling is applied after subdivision, but this is likely to change.

+Other functions include quick optoins to hide/show modifiers, or add/remove the entire stack.

 ## Exporting to Game Engines